Adrienth/poowa_project/README.md

 	`cd /project_directory`

-	`virtualenv .`
+	`virtualenv venv`

+	`source venv/bin/activate`

-3. From the same directory, install the app:
+3. From the same directory, install the app and its dependencies:

 	`pip install -e myfavshows/`